open-sdg/open-sdg/docs/jekyll-and-open-sdg.md

 ### Version-controlled

-Jekyll allows all of the content for Open SDG platforms to be hosted and version-controlled on GitHub.
+Static sites are a collection of files, which makes them easy to maintain using open-source version-control software like Git.
+Free services like Github.com are a perfect tool for any static site.

-## Disadvantages of Jekyll
+## Disadvantages of static sites

 ### No Graphical Interface